-Certain statements under the captions "Item 3.D Risk Factors", "Item 4 Information on the Company" and "Item 5 Operating and Financial Review and Prospects" and elsewhere in this report constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 relating to our business and financial outlook.
+Certain statements under the captions "Item 3.D Risk Factors", "Item 4 Information on the Company" and "Item 5 Operating and Financial Review and Prospects" and elsewhere in this report (including our statements concerning plans and objectives of management for future operations or economic performance, or assumptions related thereto) constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 relating to our business and financial outlook.
 These forward-looking statements are not historical facts, but rather are based on our current expectations, estimates and projections about our industry, and our beliefs and assumptions.
 Such statements include, in particular, statements about the strength of world economies, fluctuations in currencies and interest rates, general market conditions, including fluctuations in vessel contract rates, changes in demand for the transportation or storage of grain and mineral commodities and petroleum products, our relationship with Navios Holdings, our ability to enter into innovative financing, changes in our operating expenses, including, drydocking and insurance costs, and costs related to changes in governmental rules and regulations or actions taken by regulatory authorities, political, economic and other issues specifically affecting South America and related government regulations, potential liability from pending or future litigation, general domestic and international political conditions, potential disruption of river or seaborne transportation due to accidents or political events, and other statements described in this report.
-In some cases, you can identify the forwardlooking statements by the use of words such as "may," "could," "should," "would," "expect," "plan," "anticipate," "intend," "forecast," "believe," "estimate," "predict," "propose," "potential," "continue" or the negative of these terms or other comparable terminology.
+In some cases, you can identify the forward-looking statements by the use of words such as "may," "could," "should," "would," "expect," "plan," "anticipate," "intend," "forecast," "believe," "estimate," "predict," "propose," "potential," "continue" or the negative of these terms or other comparable terminology.